 The final step of putting together your free Disney vacation is getting tickets to the theme park.

 Getting into Disney with rewards is a bit tricky.
 However, it’s worth finding a way to do it, because Disney tickets aren’t cheap.
-A five-day trip for a family of four can ring up $1,500 if you pay cash.
+A five-day trip for a family of four can ring up at over $2,000 if you pay cash.

 One mom, Jennifer Reich, from Allentown, Pennsylvania, takes her two sons to Disney World every summer and often uses her Disney Visa to get park tickets.